 And don’t get me started on Shellfish, Wine And Monkeys, right-wing ruffian Rob Liddle’s attack on liberal sensibilities: the sickest cookbook I’ve ever not read.
 I dread to think what horrors it inflicted upon racist housewives nationwide, forced at gunpoint to slave over the xenophobic recipes within.

-Frankly I don’t now where I find the time to not read all this stuff.
+Frankly I don’t know where I find the time to not read all this stuff.
 But someone has to.
 And it’ll take more than the sheer volume of rubbish books I’ve not read to stop me not reading them.
 Luckily, for every rubbish right-wing book to not read there are a ton of awesome left-wing ones.
 And trust me, I’ve not read ’em all.

 But how do I know these left-wing books are awesome?
 The same reason I know the right-wing ones are rubbish, silly.
 A glance at the author’s views on Brexit, Trump, and the female penis tells you everything you need to know.
 Which is why I’m utterly certain that How 2 B Right (In A World Gone To Shight) by gossip columnist-turned-voice of Waitrose Britain James O’Brian is the most awesome book I won’t read this year.

-Check out the gushing praise on the book’s jacket from a diverse range of white, Oxo-educated media personalities who look and sound exactly like James.
+Check out the gushing praise on the book’s jacket from a diverse range of white, educated media personalities who look and sound exactly like James.
 Just picturing Richard Heron and him out of Creepshow nodding and guffawing while James lectures people less middle-class than him tells me this could well be the bestest book I’ve ever not read.

 And the title couldn’t be more apt.
 For James is right about everything.
 Which is why instead of reading H2BR I just need to gaze adoringly at his picture on the cover: sweating and exasperated after ‘debating’ yet another uneducated dipshit so dim you’d think someone was screening calls to make James look even more right by only letting through people who don’t know their arse from their elbow.
 Because an intellectual giant like James doesn’t need to engage with people who might know more than him.
 That’s how to be right.
 And to see how utterly correct he always is look no further than his principled, passionate, and baldly opportunistic response to the killing of Arkadiusz Jozwik.